 Dentons focusses on multiple areas of work, from mergers and commercial contracts to media events and regulation.
 The team advises on film production and franchising agreements.
-In representative work led by former department head Joby Beretta, who has since established law firm The Bench, lawyers advised television station OSN on its bid for media rights to international cricket matches, for the Middle East and North Africa region, organised by the International Cricket Council for the period 2015-2023.
+In representative work includes advise to television station OSN on its bid for media rights to international cricket matches, for the Middle East and North Africa region, organised by the International Cricket Council for the period 2015-2023.

 Independent firm Hadef & Partners is gaining recognition among peers.
 The firm’s TMT division works on acquisitions, disposals, commercial transactions, e-commerce and data privacy.
 Michael Lunjevich is the firm’s key contact for sector-related work, including advice on licensing and media contracts.

 Established in 2016, The Bench specialises in the TMT sector.
 The firm is managed by former Dentons partner Joby Beretta, who is widely known for his expertise in the media, entertainment and sports industries.
 Lawyers advise on media commercial contracts, events and regulations.
 Clients range from local and international broadcasters to sports and entertainment companies.